 I say this in most of my posts because I think it’s so important: try to write content that inspires, entertains, or helps your audience.
 It’s pointless to publish a blog post just to have more content on your website if it isn’t helping anyone.

-Here’s how to edit your blog post (this post goes into more detail):
+Here are the basic steps to take to edit your blog post (this post goes into more detail about how to edit your own blog post):

 Step 1: Make bigger edits.
-Move paragraphs that would be more effective somewhere else.
+Move paragraphs that would be better placed somewhere else.
 Delete stories or sections that don’t contribute to the overall purpose of your post.

 Step 2: Check for repetition and unnecessary words.
+I tend to repeat myself a lot, so this is where I spend most of my time editing.
 Look for thoughts you may have repeated, as well as unnecessary words (this post provides a big list of them).

 You probably have words you tend to use that aren’t essential to your writing.
 For me, it’s “just,” “actually,” “will,” and more.
 Even though I know I don’t need to use them as much as I do, it’s like I try to hide them in my content until Grammarly tells me they’re not necessary.
 Then I begrudgingly delete them because I know there’s no place for them.

-Step 3: Nix typos, misspelled words, and other small, yet problematic errors.
-I see these kinds of mistakes A LOT in blog posts.
+Step 3: Nix typos, misspelled words, and other small, yet important problems.
+I see these kinds of errors A LOT in blog posts.
 Although they’re not a big deal, it can mean the difference between appearing to be professional or an amateur.

 I’m sure you’ve received a spam email a time or two.
 How do you know it’s spam?